kimlie0401/weather/README.md

-# weather
+# Weather

 Learning React Native by a weather app